cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

 Your current genesis definition becomes your v2 genesis.
-This should be all when it comes to data structures requiring a change.
-Unless you happened to also change the structure of `StoredGame` for instance, then you would have to save its v1 version in the same `types.go` file.
+This should be the only data structure requiring a change.
+However, if for example you also changed the structure of `StoredGame`, then you would have to save its v1 version in the same `types.go` file.

 ## New v2 information